ShawnBeasleyOTRS/doc-installation/content/installation.rst

 If you type a few characters of the command name, TAB will show all matching commands.
 After typing a complete command, all possible options and arguments will be shown by pressing TAB.

 .. note::

-   By problems you can source it in your ~/.bashrc by adding this line:
+   If you have problems, you can add the following line to your ``~/.bashrc`` to execute the commands from the file.

    .. code-block:: bash